wolfram-laube/clarissa/docs/ci/README.md

 ## 7. Review Checklist

-When reviewing an ORSA MR:
+When reviewing an CLARISSA MR:

 1. Read the MR report
 2. Check the classification